 What Is Formative Assessment?
 The Key To Student Success

-Formative assessment, or assessment for learning is widely recognised by teachers and schools as a vital tool for teaching and effective learning.
-Over the past few decades, it has been subject to extensive research so will not be new to many educators.
+Formative assessment, otherwise known as assessment for learning, is widely recognised by teachers and schools as a vital tool for teaching and effective learning.
+Over the past few decades, educationists have conducted extensive research to find out how to maximize formative assessment fo student success.
 However, the National Council of Teachers of Mathematics found that many teachers and schools find it challenging to implement

 What is formative assessment?